alexanderspevak/zela-demo/leader_locator/Readme.md

 ```sh
     ./run-procedure.sh leader_locator#5915c32a9d1d578f91b1414024d324b21952adfc null
 ```
-where `5915c32a9d1d578f91b1414024d324b21952adfc`is latest commit hash to main branch before updating this `Readme` file.
+where `5915c32a9d1d578f91b1414024d324b21952adfc`is latest commit to main branch before updating this `Readme` file.
 If you do changes to main branch, you can update the commit hash.
 ### Example Response from procedure
 ```json
 {